-Conditions are decision boxes that allow you to determine whether a support should continue in your marketing automation’s workflow depending on how they reacted to a previous email.
+Conditions are decision boxes that allow you to determine whether a supporter should continue in your marketing automation’s workflow depending on how they reacted to a previous email.
 Decisions can also be used to branch the journey so that if a supporter acts in certain ways they can get sent different content via a different branch.

 Conditions are evaluated after a Wait box.